 - Approaches to defining, measuring, and monitoring systemic risk

 - The role of accounting in financial stability

 Successful proposals will be awarded up to $16,000 to support research activity.
-The project will fund up to six graduate students annually.

 Current and Past Awardees

 Learn about students who are currently supported by the MFM project by clicking here.